shaon-data/Facebook_Stock_Forecasting/README.md

 	how much it create impacts on daily life of people, how much spreaded it is, future events and present of the company and many hidden variables.

+So, it is advised to always experiment and find the best feature and model to start with.
+If you use the codes and bring updates don't forget to have a merge request here.
+It will help community to grow.